Thucydides Trap

-The Thucydides Trap, or Thucydides' Trap, is a term popularized by American political scientist Graham T. Allison to describe an apparent tendency towards war when an emerging power threatens to displace an existing great power as a regional or international hegemon.
-The term exploded in popularity in 2015 and primarily applies to analysis of China–United States relations.
+How do we break out of this Thucydidean trap, which now threatens to strangle, if not to destroy, our world?
+Decades later, the term was popularized by American political scientist Graham Allison to describe an apparent tendency towards war when an emerging power threatens to displace an existing great power as a regional or international hegemon.
+The term became widely used in 2015, being primarily applied to analysis of China–United States relations.